Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 What is the typical CBD potency in wholesale broad-spectrum CBD oil?

-Broad-spectrum CBD oil typically contains 60% to 80% CBD by weight, with total cannabinoid content between 70% and 85% depending on source material and processing.
+Broad-spectrum CBD oil typically contains 70 to 90% CBD by weight, with total cannabinoid content between 75 and 90% depending on source material and processing.
 Minor cannabinoids, primarily CBG, CBN, and CBC, account for the remaining cannabinoid fraction.
-Specific lot percentages vary; always review the lot-specific COA for the material being quoted.
+Always review the lot-specific COA for the material being quoted.

 What is the MOQ for bulk broad-spectrum CBD oil at BCD?

-MOQs at BCD start at 1 kg for broad-spectrum CBD oil.
+MOQs start at 100g to 1kg depending on the product.
 Larger volume tiers are available with pricing scaled to order size.
-Contact BCD directly for current pricing and lot availability.
+Most orders ship within a few days; large orders may take up to 2 weeks.
+Contact BCD for current pricing and lot availability.

 Is broad-spectrum CBD oil compliant under Section 781 of P.L.
 119-37?